 In 2024, no significant crime incidents were reported on the main tourist islands, though tourists are advised to be mindful of water-related safety precautions, as accidents have occurred due to strong currents and lack of immediate medical assistance.

-So is Panama safe for tourists and has it been safe for tourists here in 2024!
-Yes, Panama, in 2024, remains a pretty safe destination for tourists, especially in its main attraction areas like Panama City, Bocas del Toro, Boquete, and the San Blas Islands.
+So is Panama safe for tourists and has it been safe for tourists here in 2025!
+Yes, Panama, in 2025, remains a pretty safe destination for tourists, especially in its main attraction areas like Panama City, Bocas del Toro, Boquete, and the San Blas Islands.
 While there are areas where extra caution is advised, most tourist zones are secure with a visible police presence and community support.
-It is a country that I found surprisingly beautiful surpassing expectations in every way.
+It is a country that I found surprisingly beautiful, it surpassed my expectations in every way.
 Would I go back to Panama?
 Absolutely yes I would, in a heart beat.

 Finally, if you have found this useful please let me know or if you have advice to fellow backpackers then please drop any information you would like to share in the comments 👇.
 Also if you did look at the border forum above please feel free to comment there also, we would like to build a place where backpackers can easily go to find out how smooth border crossings have been and what documents were required.